GarveyJLi/power_outage_data_exploration/README.md

 **YEAR**

-The first column we decided to analyze the missingness of `CAUSE.CATEGORY.DETAIL` was `YEAR`, and our hypotheses are as follows:
+The first column we decided to analyze the missingness of `CAUSE.CATEGORY.DETAIL` on, was `YEAR`, and our hypotheses are as follows:

 Null Hypothesis: The missingness of `CAUSE.CATEGORY.DETAIL` does not depend on `YEAR` with a significance level of 0.05.